 The school has a positive behaviour policy which emphasises looking at what we want to see (rather than what we do not want to see).
-We call this our 3 Bs: Be Safe, Be Responsible and Be Respectful.
-These three broad categories of behaviour guide the actions of our community.
+We call this our 4 Bs: Be Safe, Be Responsible, Be Respectful and Be Nice.
+These broad categories of behaviour guide the actions of our community.
 During one special week our Prekinder students carry out concrete actions in which they can visualise and experience the behaviours expected at school.

 At the end of Kinder, children visit the junior building and work together with 1st grade.
 The purpose of this milestone is to get to know the facilities they will be using the following year, reducing the uncertainty that this change can create in some students.
 The Kinder students spend a day with the children in 1st grade, who guide them through the facilities and then share a snack and a break in the playground.
 The day ends with lunch in the lunchroom.

 In Year 1 we celebrate the moment when our students read for the first time in public.
 Like “fireflies” they shine on this day by publicly reading stories of their choice to their parents, teachers and older students.